Android Ransomware Infects LG Smart TV, Company 'Refuses' To Help

 10-to-1 odds his relatives downloaded some shady app promising "free movies" (aka pirated movies), and was downloaded from a shady source.
 This generally doesn't happen by itself, and it's pretty rare to get infected by stuff from the official store.
 Yes, it happens, but the *vast* majority of Android malware is on 3rd party sites.

 The general public needs to learn that downloading stuff from unverified 3rd party sources is going to get you infected sooner or later.
-To be perfectly honest, this is why App
+To be perfectly honest, this is why Apple's walled garden with locked-down devices may be better for your typical user.
+Most people certainly can't handle the responsibility of keeping a modern PC clean, and it appears they can't even keep a smart TV malware free.
+Remember the saying "a little knowledge is a dangerous thing"?
+Well, time and time again we see that users seem to have just enough knowledge to thoroughly screw themselves and their devices.

+I feel for them having to shell out a few hundred to learn this lesson, but its a lesson worth learning before they get infected with a banking trojan on their PC.
+Of course, we don't really know the whole story, so I'm sort of reading between the lines and could certainly be wrong about this.
+But I doubt it.

 Re: (Score:2)